Shimano mechanical disc brake setting

 Comments

-"Do not follow where the path may lead, Go instead where there is no path, and Leave a Trail."
+Which brakes?
+Have you downloaded the manual or read the info on Parktools?"Do not follow where the path may lead, Go instead where there is no path, and Leave a Trail."

 Yeah I did look on Parktool, they have info for Avid mechanicals on there.
 I dont know the name of the brakes, the levers say v-brake on them, but the actual brakes are discs.
-Thanks
+Thanks0

 I always setup mechanical disc brakes twice - that is to say, clamp the cable once to seat the ferrules into the cablestops and to observe how the caliper and lever behaves, then re-clamp again to properly install the brake.